ic1y/interoll/README.md

 # interoll

-hi. interoll is a site you can use to rickroll people.
+interoll is a website you can use to rickroll people.

 [site link](https://kinews.vercel.app/)